antalvdb/antalvdb.github.io/intro.md

 > as the number one working horse in AI.
 It changed the field of
 > natural language processing (the field of this course's lecturers)
 > overnight, and its revolutionary industrial impact might be huge and
 > lasting.
-Yet, the working horse at its core can only do only one
+Yet, the working horse at its core can only do one
 > thing: *predict the next word*.
 How can a next-word predictor show
 > good aptitude at school tests?
 How is it able to reason?
 What are
 > the problematic aspects of this technology, and what are the current